cl0vo/cladhinter.ai/docs/DEPLOYMENT.md

 | `VITE_BACKEND_URL` | `https://cladhunter-api.onrender.com` | The Render service URL (no trailing slash) |

 5. Redeploy.
 Vercel will inject the `VITE_BACKEND_URL` into the build so that the client talks to the Render API.

+TonConnect proof is requested automatically on the frontend: the app fetches `/api/auth/ton-connect/challenge`, sets it as the connect request parameter, and sends the resulting proof back to `/api/auth/ton-connect`.

 > Note: The build currently emits a single ~750 kB JS chunk.
 Vercel logs a warning about the size, but no action is required unless you want to introduce manual chunking or dynamic imports.